lime-moose/vigenere-cipher/README.md

 # Vigenere Ciphere

-A small c program for encrypting or decrypting message using vigenre ciphere.
+A small C program for encrypting or decrypting message using Vigenre cipher technique.